 Sourcing product data can be simplified using a PIM platform like Pimberly to automate all processes related to data collection, processing and distribution.
-Creating workflows will allow you to customise and automate any information you would usually process manually, thus saving time, while also enriching and standardising for more accurate product data.
+Creating workflows will allow you to customize and automate any information you would usually process manually, thus saving time, while also enriching and standardizing for more accurate product data.

-- Product onboarding Creating technical details (size, weights, dimensions, etc.), product photography, copywriting for product descriptions, translations for sites in other languages, search engine optimisation for greater visibility
+- Product onboarding Creating technical details (size, weights, dimensions, etc.), product photography, copywriting for product descriptions, translations for sites in other languages, search engine optimization for greater visibility

-- Marketing optimisation , Writing descriptions, optimising content for search engines, performing quality checks, adding extra assets for A/B testing on site
+- Marketing optimization, Writing descriptions, optimizing content for search engines, performing quality checks, adding extra assets for A/B testing on site

-- Data quality and standardisation, these elements are crucial for enabling eCommerce sites to allow intuitive filter and search features, helping customers find exactly what they are looking for.
+- Data quality and standardization, these elements are crucial for enabling eCommerce sites to allow intuitive filter and search features, helping customers find exactly what they are looking for.

 - Category decisions and checks, Products needs to be in the most relevant categories in order to offer a better eCommerce experience for customers

 Visibility and Control over your Product Data